 Bones become weak due to an excessive accumulation of acid waste in the body.
 Why?
 Because calcium is a potent alkalizer, and the body draws from its largest reservoir: the bones.1

 Maintaining the desirable body pH is a lot easier than it sounds.
-In fact, as I write in the Save Our Bones Program, you don’t need to measure or weigh food.
+In fact, as I write in the Osteoporosis Reversal Program, you don’t need to measure or weigh food.
 Simply take an estimated 80 percent of your foods from the alkalizing list and an approximate 20 percent from the acidifying list.
 And there are many Foundation Foods that offer an excellent source on bone-smart nutrients.

 You’ll notice that when you do this you’ll be eating delicious meals with healthy natural ingredients, and you won’t to deprive yourself of any foods that you love.

 2. Avoid Processed Foods And Food Additives, Plus Fluoridated Water